 Various anaesthetic techniques are possible.
-Your surgeon will make a cut on the front of your shoulder.
-They will remove your shoulder replacement and any cement.
+Your surgeon will make a cut on the front of your knee.
+They will remove your knee replacement and any cement.

-Your surgeon will put in a new shoulder replacement.
+Your surgeon will put in a new knee replacement.
 This is fixed into the bone using acrylic cement.

-The type of surgery you need can be more complicated if the bone is thin or broken, or if you have an infection.
+The type of surgery you need can be more complicated if you have an infection, or the bone is thin or broken.